-All project development costs necessary to prepare the PSD (surveys, feasibility studies, assessments, document preparation costs, etc.) shall be paid by the Applicant.
-However, the Applicant may seek reimbursement by including these upfront costs in the Project Summary Document (PSD) or (if costs exceed \$1,000,000) Program Justification Document (PJD) requesting funding.
-Eligible expenditures will be reimbursed only if the project is funded.
+All upfront costs shall be paid for by the Area and can be included in the Project Summary Document (PSD) or Project Justification Document (PJD) (if over \$1,000,000) requesting funding.
+Eligible costs will be reimbursed if the project is funded.